PhiDuyAnh/PizzaSales/README.md

 ## Disclaimer
 This is a guided project which you can find [here](https://www.youtube.com/watch?v=V-s8c6jMRN0&list=PLE0RfjoHd8G6TsrHVg0BVgxiuRKtnL2sC&index=8).<br/>
-However, the dashboard, SQL queries, all the metrics, summary of insights and recommendations below are made by my efforts!
+However, the dashboard, SQL queries, all the metrics, summary of insights and recommendations below are made by my efforts!<br/>
+Because of the length of the SQL queries document, I cannot include all of its screenshots here.
+You can download the document above and take a look at all of the queries!

 <img width="616" alt="home" src="https://github.com/user-attachments/assets/27fb7f6b-99c7-4a6d-8429-91753857d5f6">
 <img width="618" alt="best worst" src="https://github.com/user-attachments/assets/0f9db8cb-ae39-4dc4-91dc-3b2aa440136e">